Kong/kongponents/docs/components/table-view.md

 When `false` is returned, the bulk action checkbox will be disabled.

 If an object is returned, the `enabled` property determines if the row can be selected.
-The `disabledTooltip` property will show the string as a tooltip message when the disabled checkbox is hovered.
+The `disabledTooltip` value, if provided, will show the string as a tooltip message if the user hovers over the disabled checkbox.

 <KTableView
   :row-bulk-action-enabled="getRowBulkAction"